pwikapanel/sync/Interface/app icon/README.md

 You can click on empty areas and change the slice time to "No Image" to avoid creating extra images

-Note that you have to use the Slice Select tool and choose PNG **in the save for web** dialog.
+Note that **in the save for web** dialog you have to use the Slice Select tool and choose PNG.
 You can just drag to select all (cmd-A doesn't work).

-Saving with slices will automatically create a folder called **images** (if you choose the **app icon** folder when saving).
+Saving with slices saves to a subfolder called **images** in the selected folder.

+---
 ### Installing the Icon

-Click on the folder icon in the top left corner of the Xcode window.
+Click on the **folder icon** in the top left corner of the Xcode window.

-Choose **Assets.xcassets** in the second-level SvijaSync folder.
+Choose **Assets.xcassets** in the second-level **SvijaSync** folder.

-Double click on each icon to replace it — pay attention to the pixel size in the breadcrumb links above.
+**Double click each icon** to replace it — pay attention to the pixel size in the breadcrumb links above.